I’m sure you’ll agree with me when I say that no salon or spa can avoid a presence on social media today.

 Getting good engagement on what you post is critical for you to grow your social media presence.
 But ultimately, you’ll want people to take further action than just liking, sharing, and commenting.
 You probably want them to become customers, follow you on other social channels, or whatever your goal is.

 This is why you need to define a set of actions that you want your followers to take, beyond just interacting with your social posts.
 You need should include these actions in your posts.
 But if you’re on Instagram you cannot link from your posts but you need to include the call to action in your bio.
 Learn more about how to create a good Instagram bio for your salon in my other article here.

 Go Live to Increase the Reach of Your Salon or Spas Message

 What works on social media continuously evolves.

-It’s obvious today that just sharing a text based message doesn’t take you far anymore.
+It’s obvious today that just sharing a text-based message doesn’t take you far anymore.
 Videos typically get better engagement than images.
 But lately, most platforms are strongly promoting the live feature.

 Almost all social media platforms now offer a live feature.
-And because live streams keeps people on their platforms for longer, they reward those who put out live content by giving the live content more visibility than traditional posts or stories.
+And because live streams keep people on their platforms for longer, they reward those who put out live content by giving the live content more visibility than traditional posts or stories.

 You probably have noticed this.
 For example, if someone you follow on Instagram goes live, you receive a push notification on your screen to watch it.
 It’s the same on LinkedIn and Facebook.
 They all promote live content heavily.

 If you can, try to take advantage of this.
 You can do a live stream from your salon or spa when you have an event or just to share some good work you’re doing in the salon.
-This is a very powerful way to reach and grab new potential followers to your platform.
+This is a very powerful way to reach and grab new potential followers on your platform.

 Be Social, Communicate and Respond to Your Salon’s Followers